+I, , being the designated liaison representative of the

+Name II.
+77.1

+llege/University of

-I, , being the designated liaison representative of the 1 0 ne College/University of, do confirm his/he and understand the requirements ar , do confirm his/her h the U.S. Probation Office for the Southern District of Illinois and responsibilities that all participants in this program have, as Manual, and agree to said terms and conditions.
-Signed: Signed: Name and Title Witness/Name and Title Date: Date:
+for (name of student) , do confirm his/her

+appointment as a Student Intern with the U.S. Probation Office for the Southern District of Illinois,

+and understand the requirements and res ponsibilities that all participants in this program have, as

+contained in the Student Internship Manu ual, and agree to said terms and conditions.

+-

+Signed: Signed:

+Name and Title Witness/Name and Title

+Date: Date: